dtennander/dictatorship-or-democracy/README.md

-# Elm App
+# Dictatorship or Democracy?

-This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).
+A small game made to explore Elm and its architecture 😁 🎉!

-Below you will find some information on how to perform basic tasks.
+The project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app) and below you will find some information on how to perform basic tasks.
 You can find the most recent version of this guide [here](https://github.com/halfzebra/create-elm-app/blob/master/template/README.md).

 ## Table of Contents